 Really getting the data to help us make the right decisions on which locations we should be going into next—that’s been huge for us.

-The Result: Using our robust scorecards as a guide—which include key data like labor depth and quality, costs, regulatory and tax landscapes, and accessibility—as a guide, HubSpot has opened new offices in markets that include Dublin, Singapore, Sydney, Berlin, and Bogota.
-We continue developing proactive global growth plans for the company, evaluating locations, conducting upfront planning prior to deal execution, and pursuing efficient real estate implementation through management of local market advisors.
+The Result: Using our robust scorecards as a guide—which include key data like labor depth and quality, costs, regulatory and tax landscapes, and accessibility—HubSpot has opened new offices in markets that include Dublin, Singapore, Sydney, Berlin, and Bogota.
+We continue to develop proactive global plans for the company by evaluating locations, conducting upfront planning prior to deal execution, and managing local market advisors to find the most efficient real estate solutions.

 Everybody wants the ability to grow while being the ones that get the first bite at the apple.
 And we’ve been able to achieve that in almost all markets, and that’s been a saving grace to us.